macktron/macktron.github.io/index.markdown

 # Political polarization within EPGs

-Since **polarization** is a fairly abstract concept, we need a way to **quantify** it.
-Fortunately, because we have the voting records of all Members of the European Parliament (MEPs), we can measure the level of agreement within political groups as an indicator of polarization.
+ Polarization is a fairly abstract concept but it can be quantified using the voting records of all Members of the European Parliament (MEPs)

 A common metric for internal group agreement is the **Rice Index**, which produces a score between 0 and 1.
 This gives a simple, quantifiable measure of how unified a group is in its voting behavior.
 [Learn more about the Rice Index](/riceindex/).